Testing data quality with SQL assertions

 - Remove any rows that are missing the

 - Set a default customer type if it’s invalid

 customer_idfields, retaining one row per

 customer_idvalue (we don’t care which one)

-Rather than editing the dataset directly, we can create a new clean copy of the dataset, applying our data cleaning transformations with simple SQL statements.
-This gives us freedom to change or add rules in the future and avoids deleting any data.
+Rather than editing the dataset directly, we can create a new clean copy of the dataset - this gives us freedom to change or add rules in the future and avoids deleting any data.

 customer_id are removed:

-We can check that the above query has correctly cleaned the dataset by re-running the original assertion on the new dataset.
+Now we've fixed the problem, we can check that the above query has correctly fixed the problems by re-running the original assertion on the new dataset.

 Continuous data quality testing

 Assertions should be run as part of any data pipelines to make sure breaking changes are picked up the moment they happen.